 - The Japanese version of the Nintendo Entertainment System (NES) is officially called the Family Computer, but is better known as the Famicom.
 However, its successor is officially named the Super Famicom and not the "Super Family Computer".
 Averted with its western counterpart, which is officially named the Super Nintendo Entertainment System and commonly abbreviated as the Super NES or the SNES.

 - King of Fighters is shortened to "KOF" on the Maximum Impact games.

 - Namco's Family Stadium series of baseball games officially became known as Famista beginning with its fourth Famicom installment (Famista '89).

 - The full title of SD Snatcher is Super Deform Snatcher, but this is displayed less prominently.

 - Super Mario World was originally known as Super Mario Bros.
 4: Super Mario World in Japan.

 - And Yoshi's Island was originally known as Super Mario World 2: Yoshi's Island.

 - And Wario Land was originally known as Super Mario Land 3: Wario Land.

 - Advanced Variable Geo is "Advanced V.G." on the games' covers and title screens.

-- The sequel/remake of Defense Of The Ancients is officially known as DotA 2 for the sake of Writing Around Trademarks.
+- The sequel to Defense Of The Ancients is officially known as DotA 2 for the sake of Writing Around Trademarks.